 Railroading in Southern California is also covered, mostly focusing on the history of the former electric railways in the Los Angeles and San Diego regions.
 These railroads helped shape the cities we live in today and remnants of those lines still survive today.

 The site also covers bicycling in the San Diego and Santa Clarita areas.
 Kayaking, another interest of mine, is also covered with a focus on the San Diego region.

 The website was originally put online as the Santa Clarita Valley Resources Page in December 1995.
+The site originally just had some basic information on US 99, the geology, and some of the history of the Santa Clarita area.
+Through time, the scope of the site grew to cover far more.
 In 2000, I bought my first domain – scvresources.com.
 In 2006, I purchased the sdrocksnroads.com domain to add information about my new home in San Diego, California.
 In 2008, the Santa Clarita Valley Resources Page became the Los Angeles Rocks and Roads Page.
 In 2014, I combined my Los Angeles Rocks and Roads Page with my San Diego Rocks and Roads Page to create a new site under a new domain – socalregion.com.
 This new combined site will allow easier access for all of Southern California.
 This website will also function as a travel and informational blog, covering highways, geology, travel, and much more around Southern California.

 All images, original text, and works on all pages of this website are protected against unauthorized reproduction or electronic transmission by copyright law and international agreement.
 Any usage of these images, original text, or works by any person or entity must be preceded by written consent from their author, Michael Ballard.

 Website Technical Support provided by: